RenataPithanGit/RenataPithanGit/README.md

 Hi!
-I'm Renata Pithan and I'm using this Git as a web design/front end portfolio.
+I'm Renata Pithan and I'm using this GitHub as a web design/front end portfolio.

 Here you will find some projects made in class with my own design and illustrations!